YanGranat/ukhvat_notes/README.md

 - **🌓 Theme support** - Dark and light modes
 - **🌍 Bilingual** - English and Russian interface
 - **⭐ Favorites** - Mark important notes and see them highlighted in the list
-- **🗄️ Archive (new)** - Archive/unarchive notes (hidden from main list and search), Archive screen with preview, per-note Restore/Delete (to Trash), and bulk actions (Restore all / Delete all)
+- **🗄️ Archive** - Archive notes to hide them from the main list and search.
+Manage them in a separate screen.
-- **🤖 AI features (new)** - In-editor AI menu: "Fix errors", "Generate title", and "Generate hashtags".
-If there is a selection, only the selected fragment is corrected; otherwise the entire note is corrected.
-"Generate title" sends the whole note and prepends a one-line title (up to 50 chars) followed by an empty line.
-"Generate hashtags" analyzes current hashtags (if any), keeps relevant ones, and adds new ones (1–5 total); hashtags are shown in Note Info and stored in a normalized table for future features.
-Supports OpenAI/Gemini/Anthropic/OpenRouter; API keys in Settings → API Keys; strict provider/model usage (no fallbacks).
-180s network timeouts.
-Version preview highlights per-character changes (green = added vs previous; red = removed vs next).
+- **🤖 AI Features (new)** - Intelligent tools to work with your text:
+    - **Fix Errors**: Corrects text using an LLM.
+Works on a selected fragment or the entire note.
+    - **Generate Title**: Creates a concise title (up to 50 characters) and inserts it at the top of the note.
+    - **Generate Hashtags**: Analyzes the note and suggests 1-5 relevant hashtags, preserving existing ones.

 ## 📱 What it does